Room Selection Process: March 14-31, 2022

 Designated Room Selection Time

-Your room selection time will be available to view by March 11.
-To view this, log into your housing portal—the time will be listed on the main page.
+Your room selection time is viewable on your housing portal.
 Times are listed in CST.
-You will also receive an email prior to the 11th, notifying you of your self-selection time.
+You will also receive an email prior to the 10th, notifying you of your selection time.

 Note that you do not have to select your space at the exact time you are given; it is simply the earliest time you will be able to login and participate.
 The longer you wait, however, the fewer options may be available.
 Selection times are determined by the date housing applications are received.
 If you do not select your space by April 1, your space will be assigned to you by Residence Life.